Updated: a day ago

 7. Hire a Math Competition coach/ tutor: If you think the summer camps are too expensive, you can still prepare at home with a guide/ tutor.
 I still believe summer is the best time to prepare for AMC 8 or Math Counts because your mind is free to absorb new material without too much distraction.

-I’ve used the first 3 materials with my kids and boosted their scores from almost nothing (score between 0–6) to be in the top 15–25% within 3–4 months.
+I’ve used the first 3 materials with my kids (just the Pre-Algebra book without the others) and boosted their scores from almost nothing (score between 0–6) to be in the top 15–25% within 3–4 months.
 I do wish I had more time to prepare them though.

 Now that the preparation is done here are some tips to keep in mind before the exam.